Judicial reform in Peru under Alberto Fujimori: Reforms

-Support and Criticisms
+Support and criticism

 Fujimori was elected thanks to anti-establishment feelings.
 Right before the auto-coup the Peruvian congress, which had been stalling the reforms offered by the newly elected president, had an anemic approval rating of 17% compared to Fujimori’s 42% at that same time.
 For this reason his assault against the establishment was widely supported, resulting in a jump in post-coup approval rating to 81%.
 One poll showed that the reorganization of the Judiciary enjoyed 95% approval and only 2% disapproval.
 Months after the coup, thanks to some of the policies adopted post-coup, Abimael Guzman, the leader of Shining Path, was captured and successfully tried.
 This increased support for his policies even more.
 Released cables from the US embassy show the concerns of US diplomats in Peru who stated: “the Guzman arrest- [has] muted opposition criticism of his efforts to reconfigure Peru’s suspended institutions and enhance his executive authority”.
 Fujimori and his policies were widely popular in Peru up till the bitter end when he fled the country early in his third term because of the corruption and kidnapping charges that were brought against him.

 Once the auto-coup took place, Fujimori started governing by mainly using decrees.
 This was criticized for being undemocratic, and his coup and manner of reforms received international condemnation.
 His reforms in the Judiciary were seen as an effort to increase presidential influence over that branch of government.
 International legal experts also claim that the changes “deprive the accused of a fair trial”.
 Human rights organizations strongly condemned his administration and many called for the release of suspected terrorist, who they claimed were being wrongly accused and held.